 All beaches in the Turks and Caicos up to the high tide point are public and free to access and use.
 This doesn’t guarantee access across private land, but it does mean that you don’t have to pay a cent to enjoy the sand, sun, and crystal-clear water.

-Nearly every coast on Grand Turk has at least one convenient beach access and plenty of adjacent space for parking.
+Nearly every coast on Grand Turk has at least one convenient beach access and plenty of adjacent space for free parking.

 The sea salt industry was a defining part of the Turks Islands history, and the remains from this enterprise, the shallow salt salinas, water inlet gates, and windmill pump bases, can still be seen today.